 A few more …

 Cobble Street Cousins series by Cynthia Rylant

-This is an early chapter book series so it might be too easy for your daughter but it’s a very sweet six book series about three cousins living with their Aunt Lucy while their parents travel with the ballet.
+This is an early chapter book series so it might be too easy for your daughter but it’s a very sweet six-book series about three cousins living with their Aunt Lucy while their parents travel with the ballet.
 They introduce Aunt Lucy, who runs a flower shop and lives in a lovely old Victorian house, to a nice young man and by book six, they are planning a wedding!
 This is a very gentle world that may have existed in a small town somewhere a long time ago. [early chapter book, ages 6 and up]

 Betsy Tacy series by Maud Hart Lovelace

 I loved especially the early chapter book series Betsy Tacy which I read when I was young.
-As the girls get older, the books shift from early chapter books to chapter books but I think your daughter would be able to handle the genre change assuming she likes this series of three best friends living in 1800s and early 1900s in the midwest.
+As the girls get older, the books shift from early chapter books to chapter books but I think your daughter would be able to handle the genre change assuming she likes this series of three best friends living in the 1800s and early 1900s in the midwest.

 Mr. Popper’s Penguins by Richard Atwater